 You’re excited to be heading to a new country and you’ve got a schedule full of adventure, relaxation, sunshine and more.

-But you’re also freaking out, there’s a part of you that suddenly realises you’ve made a stupid decision.
+But you’re also freaking out, there’s a part of you that suddenly thinks you’ve made a stupid decision.
 Why did you think it was a good idea to fly half way round the world with no one you know?

 Amy Weaver, a well-travelled expat, explains in The Telegraph that sharing these feelings will do wonders for what she terms Pre-Leaving Tension (PLT).
 Admitting that you’re scared by no means makes you weak or proves you’ve made a bad decision.